 1.6.D Any league member that decides to host a practice session must ensure they are familiar with all of the above settings, as well as the Time of Day settings for the official event in order to ensure the practice session duplicates the official race day conditions.

-2.1 This season will replicate the Porsche Carrera Cup.
-All drivers will be using the same car, in the form of:
+2.1 This season will replicate the IMSA Michelin Pilot Challenge series.
+All drivers will be using the same car class, in the form of:

 2.1.B No other cars are eligible or available during this season.

 2.1.C Cars will not be restricted in their fuel capacity